Pragmatics: Referential uses of language

-These relationships allow us to use signs to convey what we want to say.
+These relationships allow signs to be used to convey intended meaning.
 If two people were in a room and one of them wanted to refer to a characteristic of a chair in the room he would say "this chair has four legs" instead of "a chair has four legs."
 The former relies on context (indexical and referential meaning) by referring to a chair specifically in the room at that moment while the latter is independent of the context (semantico-referential meaning), meaning the concept chair.

 Referential expressions in conversation

 Referring to things and people is a common feature of conversation, and conversants do so collaboratively.
 Individuals engaging in discourse utilize pragmatics.
 In addition, individuals within the scope of discourse cannot help but avoid intuitive use of certain utterances or word choices in an effort to create communicative success.
 The study of referential language is heavily focused upon definite descriptions and referent accessibility.
 Theories have been presented for why direct referent descriptions occur in discourse.
 (In layman's terms: why reiteration of certain names, places, or individuals involved or as a topic of the conversation at hand are repeated more than one would think necessary.)
 Four factors are widely accepted for the use of referent language including (i) competition with a possible referent, (ii) salience of the referent in the context of discussion (iii) an effort for unity of the parties involved, and finally, (iv) a blatant presence of distance from the last referent.

 Referential expressions are a form of anaphora.
 They are also a means of connecting past and present thoughts together to create context for information at hand.
 Analyzing the context of a sentence and determining whether or not the use of referent expression is necessary is highly reliant upon the author/speaker's digression- and is correlated strongly with the use of pragmatic competency.